magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 ### Adobe Sign

-Merchants can now include an esignature agreement page powered by Adobe Sign in the {{ site.data.var.ee }} checkout.
+Merchants can now allow customers to electronically sign customized agreements, such as warranty documents, purchase agreements, and terms and conditions, during {{ site.data.var.ee }} checkout.

 ### Branding and style changes